The care and well-being of every student is at the heart of boarding life at Clongowes and is an aspect that we feel sets us apart.

 This structure follows the tradition established in Jesuit schools for over four hundred years.
 The traditional Jesuit names given to the classes reflect a growth in self-expression, eloquence and wisdom.

 Fourth Year (Transition Year)

-Fourteen of the Houses are named after Jesuit saints.
+Eight of the Houses are named after Jesuit saints.
 Patrons of the other two Houses are Jesuits with close associations with Clongowes – Fr.
 Peter Kenney S.J., founder of the College and the Venerable Fr.
 John Sullivan S.J. a former teacher at Clongowes whose beatification was approved by Pope Francis in April 2016.

 Living together in this way boys learn tolerance and respect for others, loyalty, consideration towards those less capable, and how to care for each other in times of need.